-- 1. You will now extend your fitness commitment to the community as required of you to accomplish.
-But don't worry because your teacher will assist you in realizing your goals in this activity. - 2.
-Each of you will be provided with a GRASPS template to accomplish as you go on with the conduct of the outreach program.
+- 1. Learners will now extend their fitness commitment to the community as required of them to accomplish.
+Assist learners in realizing the goals in this activity. - Provide them with a GRASPS template to accomplish as they go on with the conduct of the outreach program.
 GRASPS stands for Goal, Role, Audience, Situation, Product and Standard for Assessment.
-As you accomplish the template you may refer to the one given below:
+Ask them to accomplish the template.
+An example is provided below for reference:

 Goal: Maintains an active lifestyle to influence the physical activity participation of the community.

+Role: Fitness Instructor

+Audience: School Community

-Role: Fitness Instructor • School Community A ballroom aeromarathon to be participated by all interested students is initiated Department in reinforcement of the fitness program of the PE curriculum.
-They Instructor to guide them in their preparations.
-Product: contest.
-A polished routine ready for competition during the inter-class ballroom dance Standard: your work will be rated according to the following criteria: Teamwork (Sense of Community) Display of high level fitness (refer to their RPE upon doing the activity)
+Situation: A ballroom aeromarathon to be participated by all interested students is initiated by the MAPEH Department in reinforcement of the fitness program of the PE curriculum.
+They need a Fitness Instructor to guide them in their nranarations

-- Mastery of steps and combinations - 3.
-For you to be guided on how you will accomplish GRASPS template, especially on your role in the activity, you will be assigned to your respective committees namely: - Program, Communication, and Coordination (Takes charge of all communications incljuding request for approval of the principal regarding the conduct of the activity, issuance and retrieval of parents' waivers, letters coordinating the activity to the class adviser/MAPEH teacher) - Registration, Attendance, and Certificates
+3. In order for learners to be guided with how they will accomplish the GRASPS template, especially on their role in the activity, assign them to their respective committees

+• Program, Communication, and Coordination

+(Takes charge of all communications incljuding request for approval of the principal regarding the conduct of the activity, issuance and retrieval of parents' waivers, letters coordinating the activity to the class adviser/MAPEH teacher)

+Registration, Attendance, and Certificates